 Nurse practitioners and nurse midwives must also provide documentation that describes the scope of services to be provided, as agreed upon by his or her supervising physician (collaborative agreement) if required.

-Some registered nurses are required to maintain \$1 million per occurrence, \$3 million aggregate in professional liability coverage.
+Certified Registered Nurse Practitioners and Midwives are required to maintain \$1 million per occurrence, \$3 million aggregate in professional liability coverage.

 3.3.4 Locum Tenens